Ford FE engine: 406

-The 406 engine used a new 4.13 in bore with the 390's 3.785 in stroke, giving a displacement of 405.7 cuin, rounded up to "406" for the official designation.
+The 406 engine was introduced in 1962 and only lasted till 1963, giving way to the 427.
+It used a new 4.13 in bore with the 390's 3.785 in stroke, giving a displacement of 405.7 cuin, rounded up to "406" for the official designation.
 The larger bore required a new block casting design allowing for thicker walls, but otherwise was very similar to the 390 block.

-It was available for less than two years before it was replaced by the 427.

 Testing of the 406, with its higher power levels, led to cross-bolted mains – that is, main bearing caps that were secured not only by bolts at each end coming up from beneath, but also by bolts coming in from the sides through the block.
 A custom fit spacer was used between the cap and the block face.
 This design prevented the main bearing caps from "walking" under extreme racing conditions, and can be found today in many of the most powerful and modern engines from many manufacturers.